-Trust us when we say you’ll soon learn if you have a dog of that persuasion, as dairy is found in more foods than we realise, and triggering this reaction in your pet by accident might well occur early in their life.
+Trust us when we say you’ll soon learn if you have a dog of that persuasion, as dairy is found in more foods than we realize, and triggering this reaction in your pet by accident might well occur early in their life.

-The dairy content of whipped cream tends to affect older dogs, young dogs, puppies and small dogs the most, as you might well expect – but even bigger breeds can sometimes surprise us.
+The dairy content of whipped cream tends to affect older dogs, young dogs, puppies, and small dogs the most, as you might well expect – but even bigger breeds can sometimes surprise us.